-Doctors and researchers from many specialties combine their knowledge of cellular and molecular biology, cognitive neurosciences, nanotechnology, targeted therapies, embryology, developmental biology, clinical investigation and epidemiology to answer basic questions that can lead to new discoveries.
+At Seattle Children’s, doctors and researchers from many specialties combine their knowledge of cellular and molecular biology, cognitive neuroscience, nanotechnology, targeted therapies, embryology, developmental biology, clinical investigation and epidemiology to answer basic questions that can lead to new discoveries.

 Seattle Children’s is involved in two types of research: